Skip to content

 How to Assess AI Risk

-When assessing AI risks in your organisation, consider the following lenses:
+When assessing AI risks in your organisation, consider these dimensions:

-• Governance & Oversight – Who is responsible for approving, monitoring, and reviewing AI systems?
+• πŸ“Š Governance & Oversight – Who is responsible for approving, monitoring and reviewing AI systems?
 Are there escalation paths when risks materialise?

 How the Risk Register Process Supports the Guardrails